calliope-project/calliope/doc/user/develop.rst

   .. code-block:: fishshell

    $ cd calliope
-   $ conda config --add channels conda-forge # since we cannot explicitly request it with `conda env update`, we add the `conda-forge` package channel to the user's conda configuration file.
-   $ conda create -n calliope_dev python=3.11 # to ensure the correct python version is installed
+   $ mamba create -n calliope_dev --file requirements/base.txt --file requirements/dev.txt python=3.11
-   $ conda env update -f requirements.yml -n calliope_dev # to install the calliope non-python dependencies and testing/coverage python packages
-   $ conda env update -f requirements.txt -n calliope_dev # to install the pinned calliope python dependencies
-   $ conda activate calliope_dev
+   $ mamba activate calliope_dev
    $ pip install --no-deps -e . # installs from your local clone of the calliope repository

+Only calliope itself should be installed from pip, the rest will have been installed with mamba and will be marked as `Requirement already satisfied` on running the above command.

 ..
 Note:: Most of our tests depend on having the CBC solver also installed, as we have found it to be more stable than GPLK.
-If you are running on a Unix system, then you can run ``conda install coincbc`` to also install the CBC solver.
+If you are running on a Unix system, then you can run ``mamba install coincbc`` to also install the CBC solver.
 To install solvers other than CBC, and for Windows systems, see our :ref:`solver installation instructions <install_solvers>`.

 We use the code formatter `black <https://github.com/psf/black/>`_ and before you contribute any code, you should ensure that you have run it through black.
 If you don't have a process for doing this already, you can install our configured `pre-commit <https://pre-commit.com/>`_ hook which will automatically run black on each commit: